rage2022/rage2022.github.io/submission.markdown

 permalink: /submission/
 ---

-## Workshop format
-The workshop will include the following three types of contributions:
-    - Submissions of workshop papers, which will be peer-reviewed by the workshop’s technical program committee.
-Accepted papers will be presented with an envisioned time slot of 10 minutes for the talk and 5 minutes for the Q&A.
-    - Invited talks from high-end expert speakers from both academia and industry, with an envisioned time slot for each presentation of 20-30 minutes including the Q&A.
-    - An open panel discussion that will include experts both from academia and industry to further support the discussion and community building in the workshop.

-All invited speakers will participate in the panel discussion.
-The panel discussion will feature 8 invited panelists and it will be coordinated by the co-chairs of this workshop.

-We plan for an 8 hours’ workshop.

 ## Submission Instructions

 The workshop follows a double-blind peer-review process.
 The body of each submitted paper will be limited to 4 pages of content, including the bibliography and acknowledgments.
 Shorter submissions are also welcome.
 Submissions must comply with the IEEE conference papers guidelines, i.e., 10pt font, with default line-spacing and margins.
 Templates are available at IEEE templates.